vmware-archive/vsphere-storage-for-docker/jekyll-docs/operations.md

 ## Operations At Scale

-Operating the vDVS at scale in your organization needs well thought out design and execution which can scale as your organization grows.
+Operating vDVS at scale in your organization needs well thought out design and execution which can scale as your organization grows.
 In this section we document some practices & pointers to design and guide your architecture.
 By no means this document is exhaustive, feel free to reach out to us at containers@vmware.com if you would like to discuss your use case with us.

 ## Designing for your organization